apache/cordova-docs/STYLESHEET.md

 * Do not combine in-line formatting such as _`monospace italic`_.

-* Use italics for any in-line font changes within headings.
-This only applies to font _changes_, not e.g. to standalone API members that would ordinarily be monospaced within text.
-Still, try to avoid any font changes within headings, especially top-level headings.

-## Structure

-* Flatten text wherever possible.
-Avoid nested lists.
-Avoid third-level subheadings.

-* Only one top-level heading allowed: the page's title.

-* No punctuation at the end of a heading; avoid punctuation within headings

-* Do not follow a heading with a subheading or a list with no intervening introductory text.
-In particular, use bullet lists only to indicate a clear set of choices that you introduce, not as a substitute for regular body text.

-* Try to match verb tense in headings.
-That is, if one is task-based and reads "Adding a Platform," the other should be "Developing for Android" rather than "Android Development"

-* Avoid too many NOTEs, as it implies too many variable factors that can go wrong.
-Try to clarify variations on a procedure within the text.

-* Use numbered lists for sequential procedures only, otherwise use bullet lists.

-* Single-item lists are silly.
-Do not use them.

-* Do not prefix headings with numbers.

-* Punctuation at the end of bullet/number list items that consist of full sentences.

-* To improve readability, add vertical space around top-level bullet/numbered list items that consist of full sentences.
-OK to collapse lists of short, easily scannable items.

 ## Language and Tone

+* __Not So Imperitive__: As a rule of thumb, avoid the word "must" and any unnecessarily imperative statements in general.
+E.g., instead of "Commands must be run from a cmd or powershell prompt," try "You can run commands either from a cmd or powershell prompt."

-* Use present tense.
+* __Avoid the Willies__: Use present tense.
 "This happens," not "this will happen."
-Future tense off as a tenuous prediction.
+Future tense comes off as a tenuous prediction.
 Rule of thumb: avoid the word "will."
-Tech writers derisively refer to this problem as "the willies."

 * Past-tense passive voice is to be avoided.
 E.g., "the pause event fires when..."  rather than "the pause event is fired when..."
 Rule of thumb: banish verbs ending in "ed".

-* Prefer action verbs over weak verbs like "is" or "has."
+* __Action Verbs__: Avoid weak verbs like "is" or "has."

 * Avoid noun modification concatenation somnambulation obfuscation.
   Use your judgement and ask yourself if readers might not actually